intesso/connect-locale/readme.md

  - `cookie`: it reads the locale from the cookie. when previously stored.
  - `session`: it reads the locale from the session. when previously stored.
  - `acceptLanguage`: it reads the users language/region preferences sent via the accept-language header.
+ - `default`: it takes the first locale from the `locales` Array as the last fallback option.

 ## store (storeLocaleTo)
 the locale (if found) gets stored in the configured targets.